jedi1156/Rock-paper-scissors/README.md

 # setup on osx

-OpenCV version 2.4.6.1 has broken wabcam support on osx is broken.
+OpenCV version 2.4.6.1 has broken wabcam support on osx.
 Use 2.4.6:

 Change `/usr/local/Library/Taps/homebrew-science/opencv.rb` :